How to care for the elderly during the coronavirus lockdown

 Do you know someone in need of care?

 Enter your postcode to search and compare local home care agencies who can help.

 We will be updating this content frequently to reflect the latest advice.
 To subscribe to updates, complete the form at the bottom of this page.

 I visit vulnerable elderly relatives to help care for them.
 Can I continue to do so during the coronavirus lockdown?

-Yes – the government has advised that you are still able to leave your home if you need to provide care or help any vulnerable person.
-This includes the elderly.
+Yes – the government has advised that you are still able to provide care or help any vulnerable person if needed and this includes the elderly.
 If the person you are visiting does not have any caring needs, we recommend not entering their home.
 However, you can still drop off shopping for them and communicate through a window if possible.